 3C.
-Practical and professional skills

-Learning outcomes:

-- C1 Plan, allocate and evaluate individual and collaborative project work using relevant test and measurement apparatus and related industry standard software. - C2 Devise, plan and undertake practical/field work, laboratory or other investigations in a responsible manner, paying due diligence to ethical and data protection issues. - C3 Appraise environmental, legal and commercial constraints within the industries. - C4 Apply competently, appropriate techniques (including aspects of BIM) to specific problems.
+Practical a and professional skills Lea rning outcomes: Learning and teaching strategy/ assessment methods C1 C2 C3 C4 Plan, allocate and evaluate individual and collaborative project work using relevant test and measurement apparatus and related industry standard software.
+Devise, plan and undertake practical/field work, laboratory or other investigations in a responsible manner, paying due diligence to ethical and data protection issues.
+Appraise environmental, legal and commercial constraints within the industries.
+Apply competently, appropriate techniques (including aspects of Digital Modelling) to specific problems.
+Learning and Teaching Methods: Teaching and learning may include tutorials, academic workshops, VLE integration, lectures, seminars, directed study, observations, presentations, peer feedback and plenary activities.
+Assessment Methods: Learners will have the opportunity to use modern, industry standard equipment in order to apply their knowledge and also develop the skills required for employment.
+The nature of the programme requires learners to become independent in their ability to study and develop.
+The research tasks in modules and the research dissertation module requires learners to apply decision making skills and justification of these decisions based upon their knowledge and understanding.